 My experience in London was, for me, an excellent example of the start of a sea change in the way we talk about and address the issue.
 It was so much better than the traditional ‘head in the sand, hope for the best’ approach.
 I found myself standing back and thinking ‘hello…’ and that perhaps a nice user-friendly cartoon is just a better place to start than pie charts, graphs and millions of years of ‘I’m fine thank you’?

-Categories: Culture And Behaviours, Mental Health, New Safety, Occupational Health, Wellbeing, Workplace psychology
+Categories: Culture And Behaviours, Holistic, Mental Health, New Safety and Health, Occupational Health, Wellbeing, Workplace psychology

 You May Also Be Interested In